mighty-gerbils/gerbil/README.md

 starting with v4.6.0 should work as well.

 The only hard dependency is `libcrypto` from OpenSSL; important parts of the standard library require it.
+You may need to install `openssl-dev` in ubuntu and similar systems.

-All the other dependencies can be configured at build-time by editing `$GERBIL_HOME/src/std/build-config.ss`.
+All the other dependencies are soft; library modules with foreign dependencies are not built by default.
+These optional libraries can be enabled at any time by editing `$GERBIL_HOME/src/std/build-config.ss` and building the necessary parts of the std library with `$GERBIL_HOME/src/build_stdlib.sh`

-The `:std/xml` library, which is built by default requires `libxml2` to build;
-edit `build-config.ss` and set the option `(enable libxml #f)` if you don't have `libxml2` in your system.

 ## Build Instructions
 After checking out the source code from Github, let `$GERBIL_HOME` be